New Forest Acts

 The Agisters are employees of the Verderers.
 Their work is to assist in the management of Commoners' stock in the Forest.
 Specifically, they:

 |Mr. Andrew Napthine||07836 203883|

 |Mr. Robert Maton||07836 500106|

 The minutes of the Verderers' Court are available from 2003 to the present.
 The Court does not usually sit in August.

 †† - The May 2011 minutes refer to a letter from the Minister Rt Hon John Paice MP.

-The Report and Accounts of the Verderers of the New Forest, for the year ending 31st March 2015 are available for download.
+Download the Accounts of the Verderers for the year ending 31st March 2018

 The Verderers' policy on Tranquility in the New Forest is available for download.